 [Report an Error]

-Rebooting or Halting the Device with the J-Web
+Rebooting or Halting a Services Router with the J-Web Interface

-You can use the J-Web interface to schedule a reboot or halt the routing
+You can use the J-Web interface to schedule a reboot or halt the Services Router.

-To reboot or halt the device with the J-Web interface:
+To reboot or halt the Services Router with the J-Web interface:

 - Select one of the following options:

-- Reboot in number of minutes—Reboots the device in the number of minutes from
+Reboot in number of minutes—Reboots the router in the number of minutes from

 now that you specify.